CorrelAid/docs/correlaidx-manual/contact.md

 ### Missing content?

 Found something that should be in this manual?
-Write an [email](mailto:frie.p@correlaid.org) to Frie or contact her on Slack \(@frie\) - she will work to include it in the docs as soon as possible.
+Write an [email](mailto:frie.p@correlaid.org) to Frie or contact them on Slack \(@frie\) - they will work to include it in the docs as soon as possible.

 ### Finances